 Tips on Professional Water Damage Remediation

-Water damage Mitigation approach
+Water Damage Mitigation Approach

-The primary objective is to provide the most effective services, save the client money, time and restore the building to its normal conditions within the agreed period.
+The primary objective is to provide the most effective services, save the client money, time, and restore the building to its normal conditions within the agreed period.

-In case you experience floods in your home or a business premises, it is important to start the water cleanup process as early as possible.
-Removing some things from the flooded home such as the furniture, fittings, electrical fixtures and other belongings is necessary even before you call the experts.
-These are things that can absorb water and cause more flood damages and thus more losses.
-You can as well, ask reputable water removal companies to do such work for you to avoid more losses during the mitigation on the flooded home.
+In case you experience floods in your home or business premises, it's essential to start the water cleanup process early.
+Removing items from the flooded home, such as the furniture, fittings, electrical fixtures, and other belongings, are necessary even before calling the experts.
+Things that absorb water and cause more flood damages result in additional losses.
+Contact SERVPRO of Montgomery County to start the mitigation process of your flooded home in Montgomery County.

 What Happens When You Have Water Damage

-Once we get to your home, we will extract any standing water using either a hand held extractor or an extractor that we can ride on.
+Once we get to your home, we will extract any standing water using either a handheld extractor or an extractor that we can ride on.
 We will then place fans and dehumidifiers to help with the drying process.
 In the next few days, we will continue to monitor the drying process, and we will drill holes and pull baseboards if necessary.

-If you find yourself with an unexpected water loss give us a call at (931) 645-1285!
+If you find yourself with unexpected water damage, call SERVPRO of Montgomery County at (931) 645-1285!

-Reasons Water Removal May Be Needed For Your Home
+Reasons Water Removal May be Needed for Your Home

 A common cause of water damage in your home is broken hoses and pipes.
 Things such as aging pipes, a burst water main, or ice maker supply lines and washing machine supply hoses that fail certainly ruin your day.
 It is a good idea to purchase copper pipes and braided metal lines to replace the original ones, as they hold up much better so you can avoid accidents.